Emergency Management, B.S.

 Saint Louis University's Bachelor of Science in Emergency Management is the only undergraduate emergency management program offered at a Jesuit university in the United States.
 Through SLU's School for Professional Studies, you will learn to administer aid and assistance to others, helping to ensure the resilience of your community in the face of disasters large and small.
 This comprehensive, multi-disciplinary program focuses on all sectors recognized by the Department of Homeland Security and the Federal Emergency Management Agency (FEMA), providing students with essential skills for careers in the emergency management sector.

-As part of SLU's School for Professional Studies, this 120-credit program offers you a flexible option to meet your personal career goals.
-With six start terms each year offered by SLU online, you can begin working toward your degree at any time.
-All courses are offered entirely online in eight-week terms, making advanced education more accessible for working professionals.
+As part of the School for Professional Studies, this 120-credit degree program offers future and current leaders like you a flexible option to meet your personal career goals.
+With six accelerated, eight-week terms each year offered by SLU online, you can begin working toward your degree at any time, making advanced education more accessible for working professionals.